bukarinevg/TaskPlanner/readme.md

 - `script.php` - The main script that used by cron job.
 - `readme.md` - This file contains the documentation of the project.
 - `LICENSE` - This file contains the license information of the project.

+## Database

+Tickets are string that added with api.

+Table `tickets` contains 3 columns:
+- `id` - The primary key of the table.
+- `code` - The string that was added to the table.
+- `created_at` - The date and time when the string was added to the table.

+Table `tasks` perfoms buffer between api and tickets table.

+Table `tasks` contains 3 columns:
+- `id` - The primary key of the table.
+- `code` - The string that was added to the table.
+- `created_at` - The date and time when the string was added to the table.
+- `time_to_run` - The date and time when the string will be moved to ticket table.

 ## Contributing